Do you know anyone who is “happy go lucky”? Always sees the silver lining in any situation? Seems like a born optimist?

 Or if you want to feel more optimistic about work, then one fun exercise is to team up with a friend and pretend that they want to apply for your job.
 Think of 3 appealing aspects of your role and give them a verbal job description highlighting those things.

-I do this exercise in my corporate workshops and participants often say that they get a long lasting ‘feel good’ factor after actively remembering the perks of their jobs.
+I do this exercise in my workshops and participants often say that they get a long lasting ‘feel good’ factor after actively remembering the perks of their jobs.

 Go on, give it a try and email me to share how you get on!